immkavin-ranks/kavinsde/Miscellaneous/Remote Method Invocation in Java.md

 If port 1099 is in use, you can either: kill the process or use a different port.

-2. To kill a existing port
+2.To kill a existing port

 Run: - `taskkill /F /PID <PID_number>
 `